FaisalTamanoJr/Class-Notes/pages/FUNDCKT - Lesson 8.md

 	- The roots are complex
 	- $v(t)=e^{-\alpha t}(A_{1}\cos\omega_{d}t+A_{2}\sin\omega_{d}t)$

-## Step response of series RLC circuits
+## Step Response of Series RLC Circuits

 - It is obtained after the sudden application of a [[direct current|dc]] source
 - Overdamped